Rapid Response Fund

 About the Rapid Response Fund

 Organizations providing basic human needs to individuals, families, and small business owners throughout Ventura County are invited to apply for funding to support their unrestricted operating expenses ensuring that these nonprofits may continue to fulfill their missions and serve Ventura County.
-Funding will also be available to these organizations to provide cash assistance to those they serve, which can allow families to stay in their homes or address other essential needs.
+Funding was also available to these organizations to provide cash assistance to those they serve, which can allow families to stay in their homes or address other essential needs.

 Since its founding in 1983, Habitat for Humanity of Ventura County (HFHVC) has helped 72 hardworking, low-income families become first-time homeowners.
 When COVID-19 hit our community last year, HFHVC conducted a COVID-19 needs assessment survey with all of HFHVC’s homeowners across the county and found that many had lost their jobs or hours and some were worried that they wouldn’t be able to make their monthly mortgage payments.
 To date, HFHVC has been able to provide direct mortgage assistance to nine of its homeowners, with support from the Rapid Response Fund.
 That’s nine families who were able to stay current on their mortgages, remain in the homes they worked so hard to build and purchase, and weather the financial challenges that happened as a result of the COVID-19 pandemic.